child receives oral vaccination

 Through the Global Polio Eradication Initiative, in which UNICEF has partnered with WHO, Rotary International, CDC, Gavi, and the Bill & Melinda Gates Foundation, the world has seen the number of children affected by polio reduced by 99 percent – cutting the number of polio-endemic countries from 125 to just 2.

-Working to End Polio
+Working to end polio

 What is Polio?
 Polio is a highly infection viral disease that was once the leading cause of paralysis among children worldwide.
 Polio is spread when people come into contact with droplets launched into the air when infected people sneeze or cough.
 It can also spread via contact with the feces of infected individuals.